 1. Private docks: is there one?

 Private docks are highly regulated and must be permitted by Duke Energy.
 Over the years the process has become much more restrictive so you will find that most homes that can have docks will have them in place and even most waterfront lots will already have permitted docks.
 Without a private, permitted dock, the value of a waterfront property is significantly lower than the same property with a dock.
 That said, it you want to enjoy living on Lake Norman but your budget doesn’t allow for a waterfront home with a dock, look for the lower priced homes on the water without docks.
 Most likely you can launch a kayak or canoe from your shoreline and still enjoy being on the lake!
 To get a permit today, a waterfront lot must have a minimum 100′ of shoreline and meet other stipulations to gain approval from Duke Energy.
 If you must get a permit, do so BEFORE closing!
+And, for existing docks, be sure to have the permit changed into your name!

 2. Look for Permit Plate: